 It’s really hard for me to choose my favorite route in Seneca, because the best options really depend on the time of year and what the day’s conditions are like.
 I do, however, have a favorite grade in Seneca, and that’s 5.7.
 There’s an overwhelming concentration of 5.7 climbs here.
 If you’re looking for a great route, and you’re on one of the five sevens, chances are you’re probably going to be having a pretty great time.

 Even if you’re not quite at that 5.7 level, there are an abundance of moderates.
+If you want to fast-track your progress, you can always go out on a climbing trip with a guide.
 There really is something for everyone!
 I quite frequently climb to the summit with folks that have genuinely never climbed before… and do that all in one day.
 For someone’s first introduction to climbing, it’s a great experience.

 My Advice for Planning Your Seneca Rocks Trip

 If you’re heading out to Seneca for the first time, here’s some info to help you plan where to stay, where to eat and where to grab gear: